 REQUIRED TEXT: Introduction to Geography: People, Places & Environment, 6th ed

 ATLAS: It is recommended that students should have access to a world atlas that includes thematic maps.
-The most recent editions of Rand McNally Goode’s World Atlas, National Geographic College Atlas of the World, and the Student Atlas of World Geography by Allen and Sutton are possibilities.
+The most recent edition of Rand McNally Goode’s World Atlas is PREFERRED but National Geographic College Atlas of the World is also acceptable.
+Atlases are also available in the HC Library.